WilliamJardim/MLP/README.md

    - The project is fully modular: Unit, Layer, and MLP components can be configured via JSON attributes.

-   - The backpropagation and gradient descent processes are centralized in the backpropagate_sample function, which updates weights and biases after each training sample.

-   - In feedforward and backpropagation, the network processes inputs and outputs for each layer, stores activations, and computes errors for weight updates using gradient descent.

 Some general strategies for feedforward and backpropagation were inspired by concepts described by Jason Brownlee, but the code and structure are entirely original and tailored for JavaScript.

 # References